nl-design-system/denhaag/components/CtaLink/README.md

 - Be supportive to the link.
 - Start with a link when referring to a video.
-- Be able for users to anticipate what will happen when they click on the CTA icon.
+- Be able for users to anticipate what will happen when they click on the CTA link.
 - Be scannable avoiding unnecessary words.
 - Briefly provide context to the surrounding text as needed.
 - Always start with ‘Bekijk’.